 The Board plays an active role, both as a whole and also at the committee level, in overseeing management of the Company's risks.
-Management is responsible for the Company's day-to-day risk management activities.
+Management is responsible for the Company's day-today risk management activities.
 The Company has established an enterprise risk framework for identifying, aggregating and evaluating risk across the enterprise.
-The risk framework is integrated with the Company's annual planning, audit scoping and control evaluation management by its internal auditor.
-The review of risk management is a dedicated periodic agenda item for the Audit Committee, whose responsibilities include periodically reviewing management's financial and operational risk assessment and risk management policies, the Company's major financial risk exposures, and the steps management has taken to monitor and control such exposures.
+The risk framework is integrated with the Company's annual planning, audit scoping, and control evaluation management by its internal auditor.
+The review of risk management is a dedicated periodic agenda item for the Audit Committee, whose responsibilities include periodically reviewing management's financial and operational risk assessment and risk management policies, the Company's major financial risk exposures (including risks related to cyber security vulnerabilities), and the steps management has taken to monitor and control such exposures.
 The Company's other Board committee reviews the risks related to the Company's compensation programs for senior management, discussed in more detail below, and the Nominating and Corporate Governance Committee oversees risks associated with operations of the Board and its governance structure.
 Further, the General Counsel periodically reports to the Board on litigation and other legal risks that may affect the Company.
-The full Board monitors risks through regular reports from each of the Committee chairs and the General Counsel, and is apprised of particular risk management matters in connection with its general oversight and approval of corporate matters.
-We believe the division of risk management responsibilities described above provides an effective framework for evaluating and addressing the risks facing the Company, and that our Board leadership structure supports this approach because it allows our independent directors, through the independent committees and non-executive Chair, to exercise effective oversies of the actions of management.
+The full Board monitors risks through regular reports from each of the Commanty and the General Counsel, and is approval of corporate matters.
+We believe the division of risk management responsibilities described above provides an effective framework for evaluating and addressing the risks facing the Company.
+And that our Board leadership structure supports this approach because it allows our independent directors, through the independent committees and non-executive Chair, to exercise effective oversight of the actions of management.